samwijayag/Chat_app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+A chat app made with react and chatkit API for a scrimba course.
+More features to be added in the future. check todo list below for upcoming feautures.

 ## Available Scripts

 ### `npm start`
 ### `npm test`
 ### `npm run build`

-A chat app made with react for a scrimba course.
-More features to be added in the future. check todo list below for upcoming feautures.

 ## Todos: